Common Rear-End Collision Injuries

 Can I Recover Compensation for a Rear-End Accident If I am Partially Responsible?

 Tennessee follows a rule of comparative negligence in tort claims.
 Under comparative negligence, injury victims can still recover financial compensation for injury-related losses even if they are partially responsible.
-As long as they are less than 50 percent at fault, they can obtain compensation.
+They can obtain compensation if they are less than 50 percent at fault.

-However, the comparative negligence rule will result in the reduction of any settlement amount according to the claimant’s percentage of fault.
+However, the comparative negligence rule will reduce any settlement amount according to the claimant’s percentage of fault.
 For example, if you are 20 percent at fault and your total damages are $100,000, you would receive $80,000 after accounting for comparative fault.
 If you were partially at-fault for the crash that injured you, you need an experienced Tennessee rear-end accident lawyer to pursue the maximum recoverable compensation in your case.

 Put Montesi`s Power